kanzitelli/rnn-starter/README.md

 - `navigation` - a service where all navigation configuration takes place in.
 It simplifies and abstracts the process of registering screens, layouts, etc.
 - `translate` - a service that brings easy integration of localization for an app by using [i18n-js](https://github.com/fnando/i18n-js) and [react-native-localize](https://github.com/zoontek/react-native-localize).
 You can see an example of `en` and `ru` localizations in `Example` screen.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.
 - `configureDesignSystem()` - a method where all settings for an app's design system is taking place.
-You can customize there colors, schemes, typegraphy, spacings, etc.
+You can customize there colors, schemes, typegraphy, spacings, etc. Now you can add as much theme modes as you want.

 ## Advantages